Medicinal Plant Lexicon

 Interactions

-Not known for external use; when the oak bark is taken internally, it may delay the absorption of concomitantly administered drugs, oak bark should therefore be taken at least 1 hour (before or after) the other drugs.
+Not known for external use.
+When oak bark is taken internally, it may delay the absorption of concomitantly administered drugs; oak bark should, therefore, be taken at least 1 hour (before or after) the other medications.

 References